aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to TSV in Android via Java or Online App" h2="Export PPS file to TSV in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format, and is used to store presentations in a smaller file size.
+However, the PPS file format is not compatible with many applications, and therefore it is necessary to convert it to a more widely accepted format such as TSV.

+<h2>How Aspose.Total Helps for PPS to TSV Conversion</h2>

-You can easily convert PPS file to TSV in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to TSV.
+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert PPS files to TSV.
+It provides a two-step process for the conversion.
+In the first step, Aspose.Slides for Android via Java can be used to export the PPS file to HTML.
+In the second step, Aspose.Cells for Android via Java can be used to convert the HTML to TSV.
+This process is simple and efficient, and can be completed in a matter of minutes.

+Aspose.Total for Android via Java is a powerful suite of components that can be used to quickly and easily convert PPS files to TSV.
+It provides a two-step process for the conversion, which involves exporting the PPS file to HTML and then converting the HTML to TSV.
+This process is simple and efficient, and can be completed in a matter of minutes.
+Aspose.Total for Android via Java is a great tool for developers who need to quickly and easily convert PPS files to TSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}